 Most borrowers’ first concern is the total cost of taking out a loan.
 There are many factors that affect the true cost of the loan.
 Aside from principal amount and the interest, other factors include deposit amount, the term of the loan, and other ongoing charges.
 All these will add up to your monthly repayment.

-In order for you to calculate the actual cost of your mortgage, there are useful tools made available by most of the lending institutions in their website.
-You can use this tools to get a possible estimate of how much you can borrow, the actual interest on top of the amount you borrowed, and your required monthly repayments.
+In order for you to calculate the actual cost of your mortgage, there are useful tools made available by most of the lending institutions on their website.
+You can use these tools to get a possible estimate of how much you can borrow, the actual interest on top of the amount you borrowed, and your required monthly repayments.

 A home loan calculator is a good tool that can help you estimate what your monthly repayment will look like.
 Home loan calculators consider the following factors – Loan term,

 The interest rate, Payment frequency, and Repayment type.
 All these factors are important to provide you the closest estimate of your monthly repayment.